mmp/pbrt-v2/README_BUILDING.txt

 Finally, this version of pbrt doesn't connect any runtime rendering statistics.
 (Updating shared statistics counters can cause a substantial performance impact with multi-threaded execution.)
-To override this, change the definition of PBRT_STATS_NONE to either PBRT_STATS_DTRACE or PBRT_STATS_COUNTERS.
-If your system supports dtrace (OSX, FreeBSD, and Solaris, currently), then pbrt is instrumented to provide a large number of dtrace probes that can be analyzed with dtrace scripts; building with dtrace support is supported if you set PBRT_STATS_DTRACE.
+To override this, change the definition of PBRT_PROBES_NONE to either PBRT_PROBES_DTRACE or PBRT_PROBES_COUNTERS.
+If your system supports dtrace (OSX, FreeBSD, and Solaris, currently), then pbrt is instrumented to provide a large number of dtrace probes that can be analyzed with dtrace scripts; building with dtrace support is supported if you set PBRT_PROBES_DTRACE.
 (However, you need to manually compile the dtrace.d file into a header file by running:

 % /usr/sbin/dtrace -h -s core/dtrace.h -o core/dtrace.h

 The Makefile currently doesn't have a rule for this.)
-Finally, PBRT_STATS_COUNTERS can be set to compile the system to gather a number of statistics with shared counters, incurring the corresponding performance penalty.
+Finally, PBRT_PROBES_COUNTERS can be set to compile the system to gather a number of statistics with shared counters, incurring the corresponding performance penalty.